leoncvlt/loconotion/README.md

 - All pages will open in their own page and not modals (depending on how you look at it this could be a plus)
 - Databases will be presented in their initial view - for example, no switching views from table to gallery and such
-- All editing features will be disabled - no ticking checkboxes or dragging kanban boards cards around.
+- All editing features will be disabled - no ticking check boxes or dragging kanban board cards around.
 Usually not an issue since a public page to serve as a website would have changes locked.
 - Dynamic elements won't update automatically - for example, the calendar will not highlight the current date.

 Everything else should be fine.
-Loconotion re-implements the logic on client side for the following dynamic elements so they still work:
+Loconotion re-implements the logic on client side for the following dynamic elements, so they still work:

 - Toggle blocks (nested ones too!)
 - Anchor links